dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 For a detailed breakdown on developing learning solutions, please refer to this [link](https://docs.dhis2.org/en/topics/training-docs/general-guidance/capacity-building-considerations.html#developing-new-learning-solutions)

-For HR Development, our main focus is on building the core team as we have outlined here.
+For HR Development, our main focus is on building the core team as we have outlined here in the [Core Positions](#core-positions) section.
 In order to identify members of the core team and create long-term strategies for developing their capacity, we suggest that a couple of complementary activities are performed.

 1. Identification of roles and responsibilities based on the core team structure adopted in-country.
 This is to include the names of the individuals that will fulfill these roles.
 2. A capacity building needs assessment.
 This assessment is meant to set a baseline for the skills currently possessed within the core team, as well as to identify what current gaps are in order to build long-term plans to address them.